 Canada’s growth has always depended on immigration and many of these newcomers gravitated to Toronto and transformed it into one of the world’s most multicultural cities with neighborhoods that offer diverse cultural experiences.
-Toronto’s lovely location on the shores of Lake Ontario and the fact that it is also considered to be one of the safest large metropolitan areas in North America are additional reasons why the city is a popular destination.
+Toronto’s lovely location on the shores of Lake Ontario, and the fact that it is also considered to be one of the safest large metropolitan areas in North America, are additional reasons why the city is a popular destination.
 Here are our recommendations for the top 10 things for families to do in Toronto and a few tips on where to dine, stay, and take a day trip.

 10. Hockey Hall of Fame

 The Hockey Hall of Fame, housed downtown in a historic bank building, is a must see for hockey fans of all ages.
 Visitors can browse through rooms with displays of treasured hockey memorabilia, view a showcase of honored members, and pose for a photo with the Stanley Cup.
 Multi-media exhibits, interactive games, and virtual experiences up the fun factor.
-Kids will love lining up in the NHLPA Be A Player Zone where they can take on the challenge of scoring a virtual NHL goalie, or stepping into the net and stopping shots by NHL greats.
+Kids will love lining up in the NHLPA Be A Player Zone where they can take on the challenge of scoring against a virtual NHL goalie, or stepping into the net and stopping shots by NHL greats.

-9. Legoland Discovery Centre
+9. LEGOLAND Discovery Centre

-LEGOLAND Discovery Centre Toronto is a popular new attraction in the GTA.
-This Discovery Center is a scaled-down indoor versions of the popular LEGO theme parks and its designed to appeal to families with young children.
+LEGOLAND Discovery Centre Toronto is a popular attraction in the GTA.
+This Discovery Center is a scaled-down indoor version of the popular LEGO theme parks and its designed to appeal to families with young children.
 The center features rides, themed play areas, a 4-D cinema, and MiniLand Toronto.
 Entry to this popular attraction is controlled, so it is wise to reserve tickets online ahead of time for your desired time slot in order to avoid disappointment.

 8. Casa Loma